How to Use Deep Learning to Identify Sufficient Conditions: A Case Study on Stanley's $e$-Positivity

-In this section, we outline a general framework for identifying sufficient conditions for $Y(z)\in B$ using a set of properties.
+\secondlevel{The general framework} In this section, we outline a general framework for identifying sufficient conditions for $Y(z)\in B$ using a set of properties.
 The main differences between our framework and the general framework in \cite{Nature21} are the inclusion of a severe penalty for FP predictions and also an emphasis on exploratory data analysis.

 The general framework proceeds as follows: \begin{enumerate} \item Propose the hypothesis that the properties can help with identifying the target property $Y(z)\in B$.

 \item Generated a dataset $X_1(z),X_2(z),\cdots, X_n(z), Y(z)$ for a large, representative family of the objects $z$.